frankischilling/fce360-enhanced/README.md

 - When audio is disabled (`getaudioenabled()` is `false`), this function returns `0`.
 - Values can exceed ±32767 if filters or expansion audio boost the mix; clamp or normalize in Lua as needed.
 - Read once per frame for VU meters, or multiple times inside `script()` when running at 60 Hz to build short buffers.
+- **Backward compatible**: Calling without parameters returns the last sample (same as original behavior).
+- **Buffer access**: Use index parameter to access any sample in the buffer for waveform analysis.
+- **Negative indices**: Support for Python-style negative indexing (counts from end of buffer).
 - Registered in both `InitLua()` and `EnsureLuaInit()` for consistent availability.
 - Useful for:
   - Audio visualization (oscilloscopes, waveforms, VU meters)
   - Peak level detection
   - Audio-reactive visual effects
   - Real-time audio analysis in Lua scripts
+  - Waveform analysis with buffer access

 **Example: Simple level bar**
 ```lua